digipolisantwerp/generator-dgp-api-aspnetcore_yeoman/readme.md

 # generator-dgp-api-aspnet5

-> Yeoman generator for a new ASP.NET 5 Api project.
+> Yeoman generator for an ASP.NET 5 Api project.

 ## Installation